 The Sporting Index mobile spread betting app is also a free download for both Android and iOS users, although file sizes are larger than Spreadex.
 Apple devices need 47.3MB of space for this, according to the App Store.
 On Google Play, the download size is 32MB.
 This app is compatible with Apple devices with the operating system iOS 10.0 and later, while for Android it’s version 7.0 and up.
 Alongside light and dark mode displays, Sporting Index lets you log in using face recognition and touch ID technology for extra security.
 Better optimised for performance than previous versions, they pride themselves on offering an app that loads even faster.

 The quick betslip function helps you get bets on via mobile rapidly, while you can also swipe between screens.
 This makes it so much easier accessing the markets you want.
 With improved navigation and their dedicated training centre that helps newcomers to spread betting learn about this form of wagering, Sporting Index packs a lot into its app.
 There are also fixed odds markets that give you the best of both betting worlds.
-Claim 100% cashback on net losses up to a maximum of £250 when joining via the app as a new customer.
-This welcome bonus has your first five spread bets of £25 covered.
+Claim 50% cashback on net losses up to a maximum of £500 when joining via the app as a new customer.
+This welcome bonus only counts for spread bets, not fixed odds bets.
 Again, more specific spread betting offers and promotions is something Sporting Index should look at offering in future.

 What we like: